-- token optional ASCII token that, when present, should be delivered to the new host during the login phase, if one is needed (i.e. established connections to the specified host may be re-used without a login).
-The token, if present, is separated from the host by a two question marks.
-The first question mark may be followed by opaque information.
+- lcgi optional ASCII CGI string that, when present, should be delivered to the new host during the login phase as additional login parameters.
+However, if an established connection to the specified host already exists it may be re-used without a login.
+The lcgi, if present, is separated from the host by a two question marks.
+The first question mark may be followed by fcgi information.
 If none is present, another question mark immediately follows the first one.
-The token does not end with a null (\0) byte. - url when a client indicates that it supports multi-protocol redirects, the server may respond with an actual url.
+The lcgi does not end with a null (\0) byte.
+See the usage notes for more information. - url when a client indicates that it supports multi-protocol redirects, the server may respond with an actual url.
 In this case, the port value is set to -1.